 Can your appearance influence your creep factor?
 Of course!
 Would you consider Lurch from The Addams Family creepy?
 Yeah.
 They all were.
 That was kind of the point.
 Their theme song literally starts with the words they’re creepy.

-The takeaway here is that emphasis shouldn’t be placed on your looks, because unless you’re blessed like Lurch, it’s typically going to be your behavior and the way you carry yourself that earns you the title of creep.
-Not your appearance.
+The takeaway here is that emphasis shouldn’t be placed on your looks, because unless you’re blessed like Lurch, it’s typically going to be your behavior and the way you carry yourself that earns you the creep title.
+Not your hotness.

 In short, if you want to duck the c-word and engage women without being shunned, your focus should be on adopting a less creepy demeanor.
 Not sure where to start?
 No problem!
 Here are the top whatever things you need to know!